 Click here to see CaDeN’s new website on medication safety for the general public.

-New job posting: Assistant Director, Canadian Deprescribing Network.
-Application Deadline: Aug.
-25th, 2017
+New job posting: Communications and Administrative Assistant, Canadian Deprescribing Network.
+Application Deadline: Sept 8th, 2017.

 Funded primarily through a CIHR Partnership for Health System Improvement grant, CaDeN members represent a wide range of perspectives related to deprescribing, including patient advocates, health care professionals, academic researchers, and other health care leaders with experience in the pharmaceutical field.